CONTACT US →

 Axial flow compressor blading creates smooth airfoil shapes similar to an airplane wing.
 Consequently, blade performance may deteriorate due to increases in surface roughness or due to shape changes brought by blade deposits.

 Blade deposits or fouling reduces both compressor airflow and overall thermal efficiency.
 In addition to compressor discharge, pressure drops due to the reduced air mass flow rate through the turbine nozzle.

-Fouling will therefore be recognised by a drop in turbine output for a given exhaust gas temperature, accompanied by a lower compressor discharge pressure and increase in heat rate resulting in higher fuel consumption.
+Fouling will therefore be recognized by a drop in turbine output for a given exhaust gas temperature, accompanied by a lower compressor discharge pressure and an increase in heat rate resulting in higher fuel consumption.